crypto101/book/complete-cryptosystems.rst

 CRIME and BREACH
 ^^^^^^^^^^^^^^^^

-CRIME [30]_ is an attack by the authors of BEAST.
+CRIME [#CRIME]_ is an attack by the authors of BEAST.
 It's an innovative side channel attack that relies on TLS compression leaking information about secrets in the plaintext.
-In a related attack called BREACH [31]_, the attackers accomplish the same effect using HTTP compression.
+In a related attack called BREACH [#BREACH]_, the attackers accomplish the same effect using HTTP compression.
 That was predicted by the authors of the original paper, but the BREACH authors were the first to demonstrate it as a practical attack.
 The BREACH attack was more practically applicable, though: HTTP compression is significantly more common than TLS compression.

+.. [#CRIME]
+   Compression Ratio Info-leak Made Easy

+.. [#BREACH]
+   Browser Reconnaissance and Exfiltration via Adaptive Compression of Hypertext

 Both of these rely on encryption of a compressed plaintext, and their mechanisms are virtually identical: only the specific details related to